djalbat/occam-verify-cli/README.md

   --tail|-t                                       Sets the size of the tail of the log messages.
 The default is ten.

   --follow|-f                                     Show the log messages immediately instead of tailing them.
 The default is false.

-  --verbose|-x                                    Verbose output.
-This shows the output for the dependency as well as the project verification.
 ```

 ## Building